agapoff/check_kubernetes/README.md

 ## Script usage

-    Usage ./check_kubernetes.sh [-m <MODE>|-h] [-o <TIMEOUT>] [-H <APISERVER> [-T <TOKEN>|-t <TOKENFILE>]] [-K <KUBE_CONFIG>]
+	Usage $0 [-m <MODE>|-h] [-o <TIMEOUT>] [-H <APISERVER> [-T <TOKEN>|-t <TOKENFILE>]] [-K <KUBE_CONFIG>]
 	         [-N <NAMESPACE>] [-n <NAME>] [-w <WARN>] [-c <CRIT>]

 	Options are:
 	  -m MODE          Which check to perform
 	  -H APISERVER     API URL to query, kubectl is used if this option is not set -T TOKEN         Authorization token for API
-      -t TOKENFILE     Path to file with token in it -K KUBE_CONFIG   Path to kube-config file for kubectl utility -N NAMESPACE     Optional namespace for some modes.
+	  -t TOKENFILE     Path to file with token in it
+	  -K KUBE_CONFIG   Path to kube-config file for kubectl utility -N NAMESPACE     Optional namespace for some modes.
 By default all namespaces will be used -n NAME          Optional deployment name or pod app label depending on the mode being used.
 By default all objects will be checked
-      -o TIMEOUT       Timeout in seconds; default is 15 -w WARN          Warning threshold for TLS expiration days and for pod restart count (in pods mode); default is 30 for both days and restart count
+	  -o TIMEOUT       Timeout in seconds; default is 15 -w WARN          Warning threshold for
+	                    - TLS expiration days for TLS mode; default is 30
+	                    - Pod restart count in pods mode; default is 30
-   	  -c CRIT          Critical threshold for pod restart count (in pods mode); default is 150
+                      - Job failed count in jobs mode; default is 1 -c CRIT          Critical threshold for
+	                    - Pod restart count (in pods mode); default is 150
+	                    - Unbound Persistent Volumes in unboundpvs mode; default is 5
-	  -b               Brief mode (more suitable for Zabbix) -h               Show this help and exit
+                      - Job failed count in jobs mode; default is 2 -b               Brief mode (more suitable for Zabbix) -h               Show this help and exit

 	Modes are:
 	  apiserver        Not for kubectl, should be used for each apiserver independently components       Check for health of k8s components (etcd, controller-manager, scheduler etc.) nodes            Check for active nodes
 	  pods             Check for restart count of containters in the pods deployments      Check for deployments availability
 	  daemonsets       Check for daemonsets readiness
 	  unboundpvs       Check for unbound persistent volumes.
 	  replicasets      Check for replicasets readiness
 		statefulsets     Check for statefulsets readiness
-      tls              Check for tls secrets expiration dates
+		tls              Check for tls secrets expiration dates jobs             Check for failed jobs

 ## Examples: